Double Smoked Ham with Maple-Mustard Glaze

 Making the glaze

-So into a saucepan we’ll place ¾ of a cup of maple syrup (or honey if you wish), ¾ of a cup of brown sugar (make sure it is packed in tight to the measuring cup), 3 tbsp of Dijon mustard (you can substitute for another type of plain mustard if you wish), ¾ tsp of ground cinnamon and ½ tsp of allspice (you could also use nutmeg).
+So into a saucepan, we’ll place ¾ of a cup of maple syrup (or honey if you wish), ¾ of a cup of brown sugar (make sure it is packed in tight to the measuring cup), 3 tbsp of Dijon mustard (you can substitute for another type of plain mustard if you wish), ¾ tsp of ground cinnamon and ½ tsp of allspice (you could also use nutmeg).

-Now we just need to stir this over a medium heat for around 15 minutes until the sugars dissolve and it thickens up.
+Now we just need to stir this over medium heat for around 15 minutes until the sugars dissolve and it thickens up.

 Keep on stirring constantly so the glaze doesn’t burn.